isomerpages/sportsg-safesport/_training-and-education/Awareness Module.md

 | Understanding Safe Sport as a Coach                                         | Free for NROC Coaches |
 | Understanding Safe Sport as a Parent                                         | Free |

-Upon completion of the modules, you will receive a certificate of achievement and deem as Safe Sport Trained.
+Upon completion of the modules, you will receive a certificate of achievement.

 Do check out the brochure below for more information.
 You may also contact us at **contact@safesport.sg** for more details.